AdobeDocs/workfront-learn.en/help/best-practices/schedules-bp.md

-**Here’s why**
+**Here's why**

-If the total working hours don’t match, this can result in seemingly incorrect date and time calculations in your project timeline and reports.
+If the total working hours don't match, this can result in seemingly incorrect date and time calculations in your project timeline and reports.

-For example, if the system preference is eight hours in a day and the schedule assigned to a project has only seven working hours a day, you’ll notice that a task with a one-day duration takes more than one day to complete, because it’s trying to fit in the eight hours.
+For example, if the system preference is eight hours in a day and the schedule assigned to a project has only seven working hours a day, you'll notice that a task with a one-day duration takes more than one day to complete, because it's trying to fit in the eight hours.

 **Note**: The system global project settings are done in Setup > Project Preferences > Timeline Calculations > Typical hours per work day.